Co-op Guidelines & Policies

 Multimedia/Photo Policy

-2. By becoming a member of REACH, you are granting us permission to use your image/likeness and voice as well as your child(ren)’s image/likeness and voice in different forms of print, digital or electronic media.
+By joining REACH, you are granting us permission to use your image/likeness and voice as well as your child(ren)’s image/likeness and voice in different forms of print, digital or electronic media.
 This includes, but is not limited to, public display of flyers, special events, advertisement, internet (including website and social media) or print.

-3. We cannot be held responsible for what other co-op members may do with their own photos/videos that they have captured.
+We cannot be held responsible for what other co-op participants may do with photos/videos that they have captured themselves.

 Class Cancellations/Inclement Weather Policy

-In the event of inclement weather or if it is necessary to cancel classes for any other reasons, we will post in our Facebook group no later than 8:30am Friday morning.
+In the event of inclement weather or if it is necessary to cancel classes for any other reasons, we will post in our BAND group no later than 8:30am Friday morning.

-The policies set forth in the REACH Membership Guidelines are subject to change at the discretion of the Director.
-The Membership Guidelines and Policies are put together for the benefit and safety of our members, member children, co-op, and host church.
+The policies set forth in the REACH Co-op Guidelines are subject to change at the discretion of the Board of Directors.
+The Co-op Guidelines and Policies are put together for the benefit and safety of our participating families, children, co-op, and host church.
 In regard to policies, actions, and attitudes during co-op and any special REACH events, please remember Colossians 3:17:

 "And whatever you do, in word or deed, do everything in the name